Edward Snowden On Trump Administration's Recent Arrest of an Alleged Journalistic Source

 I agree with Snowden that the restrictions the Espionage Act places on Ms. Winner's ability to get a fair trial are unjust, but let's be clear - she's no Eric Snowden.

 Whistleblower?
-Maybe (Score:2, Insightful)
+Maybe (Score:3, Insightful)

 The interesting thing is, she searched for evidence of Russian hacking.
 She had access to all the classified information as well.
 What she found was the extent of the evidence held by our intelligence agencies.